 The Adviser provides the Fund with investment advice, supervises the Fund's management and investment programs and provides investment advisory facilities and executive and supervisory personnel for managing the investments and effectuating portfolio transactions.
 The Adviser also furnishes, at its own expense, all necessary office space, equipment and clerical personnel for servicing the investments of the Fund.
 In addition, the Adviser pays the salaries and fees of all officers of the Trust who are affiliated with the Adviser.
-To compensate the Adviser for its services, the Fund pays a fee, calculated daily and paid monthly, at an annual rate of 0.75% of the average daily net assets of the Fund.
-The Adviser has agreed to waive, through March 31, 2025, a portion of its advisory fees for the Fund, which will reduce the 0.75% contractual fee rate by 0.05% to 0.70%, such waiver to be effective April 1, 2024.
-This waiver may not be terminated prior to that date without the approval of the Trustees of the Trust.

-For the fiscal years ended November 30, 2021, November 30, 2022, and November 30, 2023 the Adviser received advisory fees of \$1,230,738, \$1,055,929, and \$926,711, respectively, from the Fund.
+For the fiscal years ended November 30, 2022, November 30, 2023, and November 30, 2024, the prior adviser received advisory fees of \$1,055,929, \$926,711, and \$910, 394, respectively, from the Fund.
+During the fiscal year ended November 30, 2024, the prior adviser waived \$40,346 of advisory fees and reimbursed the Fund \$53,223 related to Fund legal fees.